 Not only was Harry Miller an impresario touring overseas shows, he also had a record label to further promote the artists.
 Kim featured on an LP of the Showtime Spectacular show and the tune was also her first single: ‘I Fall to Pieces’, the ballad made famous by Patsy Cline.
 Two other singles followed.
 The Bob Paris Quartet accompanied her on ‘Norman’, the 1961 Sue Thompson hit, b/w ‘She's Got You’.
 On ‘Walkin’ after Midnight’ – another Patsy Cline standard – the b-side was ‘Foolin’ Round’, and the backing was the Quin Tikis.

 Being in the right place at the right time included the show where she met Ray Columbus and The Invaders with their guitarist Wally Scott.
-When The Invaders called it a day in 1965 the music scene had changed and nightclub entertainers weren’t singing the same sorts of songs as newcomers Dinah Lee or The Chicks, so Kim was more than happy to seek fame and fortune with her boyfriend in Australia.
-In Sydney, she appeared on John Laws’ television show singing ‘Seven League Boots’.
+When The Invaders called it a day in 1965 the music scene had changed and nightclub entertainers weren’t singing the same sorts of songs as newcomers Dinah Lee or The Chicks, so Kim was more than happy to seek fame and fortune, under contract to promoter John Harrigan’s mother, who ran the Hawaiian Eye Bistro.
+In Sydney, she appeared on John Laws’s television show singing ‘Seven League Boots’ and featured on Bandstand several times.
+Over the next couple of years Kim played with a group a group called The Electric Flowers, working outside and around Sydney before being invited to a six-month residency in Bangkok

-Wally Scott ran into Peter Nelson, from Christchurch band The Castaways, who was heading to Hong Kong to look for nightclub work.
-He told Wally that Western musicians could do well in the Far East and so Wally and Kim set off to Thailand on holiday but with an eye on the nightclubs.
-They both found work in Bangkok, Wally playing in a band called Inner Souls, and Kim singing with The Electric Flower at a club called the Nawai.
+Meantime, Wally Scott ran into Peter Nelson, from Christchurch band The Castaways.
+Nelson had sung a few times with well-known Sydney nightclub band The In People, who had asked him to join them on a stint in Hong Kong.
+He told Wally that Western musicians could do well in the Far East and so Wally set off to Thailand on holiday but with an eye on the nightclubs.

-One day Peter Nelson called from Bangkok, and asked Wally to bring his girlfriend to Hong Kong, where Peter was forming a band to be called Renaissance.
+One day Peter Nelson called from Bangkok, and asked Wally to bring his wife to Hong Kong, where Peter was forming a band to be called Renaissance.
 He asked if Wally could recommend a bass player and Wally suggested Billy Kristian, also from The Invaders.
-Wally said yes, and Kim discovered she was pregnant, so the two married and flew to Hong Kong.
-Kristian arrived with his seven-year-old daughter and all four shared a small hotel room.
+Wally said yes, but Kim still had three months left on the Electric Flowers contract in Bangkok and joined later.

 In January 1971 Renaissance moved to the famous Mugen nightclub in Japan.
 They were there for five months then Peter announced a six-month contract in Hawaii.
-Wally and Kim went but visa problems for Peter Nelson meant the contract fell through and Renaissance fell apart.
+Wally and Kim went but visa problems for Peter Nelson meant the contract fell through and Renaissance fell apart six months later after they completed their contract in Waikiki.
+Wally joined another local band in Honolulu as they had American visas.